As a Carroll student, you may be eligible for one or more grants and scholarships sponsored by the Maryland Higher Education Commission (MHEC).

 - William Donald Schaefer Scholarship

 This program provides funds to undergraduate nursing students who are not residents of Maryland but attend a Maryland two-year or four-year public institution.
 Awards are not based on need, but require Maryland employment.
 The Nonresident Tuition Reduction and State Aid Program for Nursing Students application must be completed and submitted to the student’s college financial aid office.

-Don't let the cost of tuition cancel your college plans.
-Get help paying for your Carroll education by applying for the wide variety scholarships we offer.
+Don’t let the cost of tuition cancel your college plans.
+Get help paying for your Carroll education by applying for the wide variety of scholarships we offer.

 Typically, scholarships are available to new and returning students, students pursuing particular programs, and students of special populations.
 Not all scholarships are based on financial need, so we encourage all students to apply.

 How to Apply

 Follow the steps below to apply.
 Scholarships are not awarded until all criteria have been met and verified.

 - New students must complete the enrollment application to be considered for scholarships.

 - If you have not yet filed a 2021 – 2022 Free Application for Federal Student Aid (FAFSA), please do so today.

 - Browse available scholarships and submit your application online.